Message match is a valuable tactic for advertisers. When a post-click page matches its referring ad, it enhances brand trust and campaign relevance.

 As these profiles develop through machine learning, Postclick technology will leverage them to go a step further than personalization.
 It will dynamically optimize your pages to show visitors the content and layout that is most likely to result in a conversion.
 What’s more, this personalization is all enabled on the server-side.
 For the visitor, that translates to quick-loading, relevant content.
 For you, it translates to better advertising conversion.

 Go beyond message match

 To get maximum results, you need maximum relevance.
 And you can’t get that with message match alone.
 You need deeper personalization that’s meaningful to the visitor.
-Find out what Postclick could do for your personalization efforts, get a complimentary conversion analysis.
+Find out what Postclick could do for your personalization efforts.

 We would like to offer you a complimentary analysis of your ad campaigns.
 We will review your campaigns to analyze your post-click health, compare your site against industry and competitive benchmarks, and identify the most effective opportunities to increase your ROAS.
 Request your analysis here.